Narrowing down the best road trips from Adelaide is no easy task because there are so many places you can visit starting from this underrated city.

 You can visit the Grampians National Park, which has many amazing sights such as The Balconies, an interesting rock formation, and numerous waterfalls.

 Perhaps the best part of the trip is the Great Ocean Road, which is not far from Melbourne.
-Here, you’ll see more incredible rock formations, such as London Bridge in the image above, the Twelve Apostles, and the amazing Grotto.
+On this scenic route, you’ll see more incredible rock formations, such as London Bridge in the image above, the Twelve Apostles, and the amazing Grotto.

 If you have a week or two, then is one of the best road trips from Adelaide you can do due to how much there is to see and do.